Siena Cathedral

 Where to Eat

-Pici is the Sienese pasta — thick, hand-rolled, somewhere between spaghetti and fat noodles.
-It’s traditionally served with a wild boar ragù or a simple cacio e pepe.
+Pici is the Sienese pasta – thick, hand-rolled, somewhere between spaghetti and fat noodles.
+It goes with wild boar ragu or simple cacio e pepe.
 Osteria Boccon del Prete near the cathedral is unpretentious and good.
-Pasticceria Bini on Via dei Termini is the right place for cantucci and ricciarelli (soft almond biscuits), and the coffee is excellent.
+Pasticceria Bini on Via dei Termini is correct for cantucci and ricciarelli (soft almond biscuits), and the coffee is excellent.